Burning when I pee?

 - If you're sexually active, peeing before and after sex can help flush out infection-causing bacteria before they have a chance to make their home in the urethra.

-- Finally, women should always wipe 'front-to-back' after going to the bathroom, which also helps keep bacteria away from the urethra.
+- Finally, it's recommended that females always wipe 'front-to-back' after going to the bathroom, which also helps keep bacteria away from the urethra.

 Although you may have burning pee, your cheeks need not burn when you talk to a health care provider; UTIs and STIs are common infections and there is no need to be embarrassed about seeking treatment.
 Here's hoping you find relief,